Homepage / Travel Tips / Where to Eat & Drink in Bozeman: Best Breweries and Restaurants

 South 9th Bistro – Cozy, Chef-Driven, Highly Rated

-If you’re looking for a hidden gem, head to South 9th — it’s the kind of cozy spot locals might not tell you about.
-The menu leans French, with dishes like duck confit and scallops.
-The dining room is small and homey — only about a dozen tables — so booking ahead is key.
-It’s perfect if you’re after a slower-paced, intimate meal.
+If you’re looking for a hidden gem, head to South 9th.
+It's the kind of cozy spot locals might not tell you about.
+The menu offers French cuisine, with dishes like duck confit and scallops.
+The dining room is small and homey and offers only a dozen tables, so booking ahead is the way to go.
+It’s perfect if you’re after a slower-paced, more intimate meal.

 Plonk – Upscale Cocktails, Curated Wine List